 Presented by the Design Student & Alumni Board (DSAB).

-The College of Design Mentors are volunteers from the design, retail, or housing industry who have an interest in helping students develop professional skills.
-As a mentor, you can provide industry knowledge and advice to students along with feedback on their resume or projects; interviewing tips specific to your discipline; introductions to networking connections; and assistance in developing professional, communication and relationship skills.
+College of Design mentors are professionals from fields associated with our academic programs who have an interest in helping students explore career paths, make connections, and develop professional skills.
+As a mentor, you share industry insights and advice to students including feedback on their resume or projects, industry specific interviewing tips, networking assistance, and help developing professional, communication, and relationship-building skills.

 Mentor Training and Information Session

 Interested in mentoring a design student?
 Join us for a training and information session to learn more about the mentor program.
 During the session, you will learn about your role as a mentor as well as hear advice from past mentor and student participants.
 A great opportunity whether you are new to mentoring or have been away from the program for a while.

 For more information or to sign-up to attend, email email@example.com.
 Please let us know by Monday, September 17.